List of Marvel Comics teams and organizations: Institute of Evil

-In time, Squadron Supreme member Nighthawk objected to the extreme methods the Squadron was using to achieve its goals, and left the group.
-Nighthawk formed a rebel group, known as the America Redeemers, to oppose the Squadron's "benevolent" tyranny.
-The Redeemers included other enemies of the Squadron, expelled Squadron member the Black Archer, as well as unknown superheroes that infiltrated the Squadron to help take it down.
-With the help of Master Menace, the Redeemers were able to reverse the Behavior Modification of Foxfire, Lamprey, and the Shape and recruited them into his group.
-These three agents also remained in the Squadron as double agents.
+Squadron Supreme member Nighthawk objects to the extreme methods the Squadron was using to achieve its goals and leaves the group.
+With the help of Master Menace, Nighthawk and his group, the American Redeemers, reverse the behavior modification of Foxfire, Lamprey, and Shape and recruit them into his group.
+The three remain in the Squadron as double agents.

-When the Redeemers finally confronted the Squadron Supreme, an all-out battle broke out.
-Lamprey tried to absorb Doctor Spectrum’s power, but Doctor Spectrum was able to overload Lamprey's power which killed Lamprey.
-Foxfire, who had long been in love with Doctor Spectrum, tried to gain his approval by betraying Nighthawk, to allow the Squadron to win the fight.
-She used her powers to kill Nighthawk by blasting his heart and causing a massive coronary.
-Foxfire was then killed by fellow Redeemer Mink, who had been in love with Nighthawk.
-The death of Nighthawk caused the Squadron members to realize that they had become the very thing that they had intended to oppose, and thus ended the fight.

-The Shape was the only former member of the Institute of Evil that eventually chose to side with the Squadron Supreme, finding happiness in his new calling.
+When the Redeemers finally confront the Squadron Supreme, an all-out battle breaks out, during which Lamprey, Nighthawk, and Foxfire are killed.
+The death of Nighthawk causes the Squadron members to realize that they had become the very thing that they had intended to oppose, and thus end the fight.
+Shape remains with the Squadron Supreme, finding happiness in his new calling.

 Intelligencia

-Intelligencia is an organization appearing in American comic books published by Marvel Comics.

 Intelligencia is a group that consists of the greatest criminal minds on Earth.
 Its known members are Leader, MODOK, Mad Thinker, Red Ghost, and Wizard, with Doctor Doom and Egghead being former members.
 The Intelligencia were responsible for transforming Thunderbolt Ross and Rick Jones into the gamma mutates Red Hulk and A-Bomb.

 The New Intelligencia is an incarnation of Intelligencia consisting of MODOK Superior, Leader, Mad Thinker, Awesome Android, and Mister Sinister.